Inflectra/spira-documentation/docs/Spira-User-Manual/Test-Case-Management.md

 ### Overview - Automation

-The Automation section displays any automated test scripts associated with the current test case.
+The Automation section displays the automated test script associated with the test case.
+To activate this section, choose an Automation Engine from the dropdown in the section.
+Automation can only run if it has an engine that it will run on - the application / framework that will actually run the script (e.g. Rapise).
+You can set up automation engines in [system administration](../../Spira-Administration-Guide/System-Integration/#test-automation).

 There are three types of automated test:

--   **Attached** -- this is when SpiraPlan physically stores the test script as an attachment in the system.
+- **Attached**: this is when SpiraPlan physically stores the test script as an attachment in the system.
 This is only available for test automation tools that store their test scripts as plain text files.
 Examples of such tools are Selenium-RC and Squish.

--   **Linked** -- this is when SpiraPlan stores the location of the test script stored on the automation host itself or on an external network drive.
+- **Linked**: this is when SpiraPlan stores the location of the test script stored on the automation host itself or on an external network drive.

--   **Repository** -- This is a special option only available when using Rapise™, the test automation system from Inflectra.
+- **Repository**: This is a special option only available when using Rapise™, the test automation system from Inflectra.
 This allows you to store an entire folder of automated test script files in SpiraPlan and have them linked to the test case.

 The screenshot below illustrates a sample Rapise automated test script attached to a test case: